- Next course: March 2 to April 2, 2020

-The purpose of this third permaculture course in the series is to apply principles and ecosystem understanding to the permaculture design process.
+The purpose of this final course in the permaculture series is to apply principles and ecosystem understanding to the permaculture design process.
 Students will engage in a personal design project of their choosing and walk through the steps to complete a meaningful landscape plan including design concepts, budget details, and strategies for implementation.

 Upon completion of this course, you will be able to: